 - Stay active.
 Getting a healthy dose of daily exercise helps improve sleep and can make the time change easier.
 Any time sleep patterns are disrupted, stay active to make sure you’re helping your body make the switch.

 - Set the mood.
 Turning lights on and off at appropriate times and getting light-blocking blinds or shades in bedrooms can make the transition smoother.

-- Turn off tech: Don’t forget to remove distractions, such as TVs and electronic games – they are known to negatively impact sleep.
+- Turn off tech.
+Don’t forget to also remove distractions, such as TVs and electronic games – they are known to negatively impact sleep.

 - Maintain existing routines.
 While having a set bedtime routine is highly recommended in general, it becomes even more useful in getting things back on track as quickly as possible after a time change.